Devamitta/devamitta.github.io/index_eng.md

-## Welcome to Digital Pāḷi Dictionary
+## Welcome to Devamitta Pāḷi Study

 Digital Pāḷi Dictionary is a feature-rich Pāḷi dictionary which runs in GoldenDict, or any other application that supports the Stardict format.